 Each routing process has an associated router ID.
 You can configure the router ID to any interface in the system.
 If you do not configure the router ID, Cisco NX-OS selects the router ID based on the following criteria:

 - Cisco NX-OS prefers loopback0 over any other interface.
-If loopback0 does not exist, Cisco NX-OS prefers the first loopback interface over any other interface type.
+If loopback0 does not exist, then Cisco NX-OS prefers the first loopback interface over any other interface type.

 - If the interface that the router ID is based on changes, that new IP address becomes the router ID.
 If any other interface changes its IP address, there is no router ID change.

 An autonomous system (AS) is a network controlled by a single technical administration entity.
 Autonomous systems divide global external networks into individual routing domains, where local routing policies are applied.
 This organization simplifies routing domain administration and simplifies consistent policy configuration.